 Daily Fantasy Sports Bonuses

 Online fantasy is the most competitive online wagering niche in the United States right now thanks to its widespread legality in the US.
 Most fantasy sites offer their services in at least 43 states.
 Combine that with fairly low startup costs and you have all the ingredients you need for a healthy, thriving and competitive industry.

 Signup bonuses at fantasy sites can consist of straight-up cash or free entries to paid contests.
 The two largest fantasy sports sites, DraftKings and FanDuel, offer free tournament entries that allow you to compete for a real money prize without risking your own hard-earned cash.

 Bonuses offered at horse and greyhound sites work in a similar fashion as those offered at fantasy sites.
 After you sign up and deposit, you’ll be given a bunch of “pending” bonus cash.
 Just place wagers like you normally would and the bonus money will be released to your account.

 Dog and horse racing bonuses are nice and all, but don’t let them distract you from your ultimate goal: making money with your bets.
 Your handicapping skills will have the greatest impact on your return over the long run.
 Let the bonus money come naturally, choose your wagers carefully and don’t place bets you’re not in love with just for the sake of clearing some bonus.

-Real money casino sites are now legal in both New Jersey and Delaware.
-You can see from the quality of bonuses that the New Jersey industry is much more competitive.
+Real money casino sites are now legal in both New Jersey, Delaware and West Virginia.
+You can see from the quality of bonuses that the New Jersey industry is much more competitive than that of Delaware.
 This is because in New Jersey, actual land-based casinos operate behind each online casino, and they all fight for your business.
 In Delaware, all three casinos are operated by one group.

 In any case, all legal casino sites offer something in return for your business.
 Casino bonuses are earned out as you place real money wagers at various games.